Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Experiments

-We report values in four metrics.
-Firstly, minimum mean per joint position error (minMPJPE), measures the mean Euclidean distance between each joint of a pose, with the best hypothesis value reported.
+\paragraph{Evaluation Metrics} We report values in a number of metrics.
+Firstly, minimum mean per joint position error (minMPJPE), measures the mean Euclidean distance between each joint of a pose, with the best hypothesis value reported, which is a single frame metric.
+Secondly, a multi-frame metric -- minimum mean per sequence position error (minMPSPE), which measures the mean MPJPE across the sequence of poses and the minimum is selected across the entire sequence instead of individual frames.
 Next, we calculate the mean per joint velocity error (MPJVE), representing the L2 error of joint velocities, based on the sequence that minimizes minMPJPE.
-We also report the Procrustes-aligned mean per joint position error (PA-MPJPE), which applies rigid alignment post-processing to the predicted poses before computing minMPJPE.
-Finally, we asses the expected calibration error (ECE) as defined in \cite{Pierzchlewicz2022-tu}.
+We also report the Procrustes-aligned mean per joint position error (PA-MPJPE), which applies rigid alignment post-processing to the predicted poses before computing minMPJPE and the multi-frame counterpart -- Procrustes-aligned mean per sequence position error (PA-MPSPE).
+Finally, we assess the expected calibration error (ECE) as defined in \cite{Pierzchlewicz2022-tu}.
 ECE is expressed as $\operatorname{ECE} = |q - \omega(q)|$, where $q \in [0, 1]$ denotes quantiles and $\omega(q)$ represents the frequencies with which ground truth 3D keypoints fall into the predicted distribution's given quantile.